What is heart transplant Surgery?

 - Have a supportive network of family and friends to help you during this stressful time

 You will need a heart transplant if your heart is failing and other treatments are not effective.
-End-stage heart failure occurs when the heart muscle is failing severely in its attempt to pump blood through the body.
+End-stage heart failure (final stage of heart failure) occurs when the heart muscle is failing severely in its attempt to pump blood through the body.
 It means other treatments are no longer working.
-End-stage heart failure is the final stage of heart failure.
 Despite its name, a diagnosis of heart failure does not mean that the heart is about to stop beating.
 The term failure means the heart muscle is failing to pump blood normally as it could be damaged or very weak, or both.

 Some causes of heart failure include: